Tips to Reduce Flooding

 When it rains, street drains help to keep City neighborhoods from flooding.
 When leaves collect in gutters and block these drains, water can back up and cause ponding that slows or stops traffic and can even flood yards and homes.
 While autumn is when leaves are most likely to collect in drains, it can happen at any time of the year.

-Seattle Public Utilities’ drainage crews work hard to maintain all of the City’s drainage infrastructure, including storm drains on streets.
-But with 30,000 drains spread all across the City, we need your help too.
+Our drainage crews work hard to maintain all of the City’s drainage infrastructure, including storm drains on streets.
+But with tens of thousands of drains spread all across the City, we need your help too.
 You can help prevent flooding by paying attention to what’s happening with the drains on your block.
 A few small maintenance actions on your property can also prevent stormwater from ponding.

 Keep leaves and debris out of drains